AcademySoftwareFoundation/OpenColorIO/docs/quick_start/installation.rst

 ============

 Installation may be done either by installing pre-built binaries from various package managers or by building from source.
+(The OCIO project currently does not provide pre-built libraries as downloadable artifacts other than through package managers.)

 Please note that the version available through a given package manager may be significantly outdated when compared to the current official OCIO release, so please verify the version